David Yazbek: Career

+Yazbek has released five rock albums to date.
+He has produced tracks for the band XTC, and its lead singer Andy Partridge has collaborated on Yazbek's solo albums.
+He also has written for or produced recordings by Spacehog, Tito Puente, The Persuasions, and Queen Sarah Saturday.
+XTC also contributed a track, "Cherry in Your Tree" to the 1994 Carmen Sandiego soundtrack album Carmen Sandiego: Out of This World, which Yazbek produced.

 Unrealized projects

 In 2007, Yazbek began developing the music and lyrics for Bruce Lee: Journey to the West, a stage musical based on the life of martial artist Bruce Lee.
 Bruce Lee would feature a book by David Henry Hwang and be directed by Bartlett Sher.
-Variety reported that the musical was aiming to open on Broadway during the 2010–2011 season, but these plans have been put on indefinite hold.
+Variety reported that the musical was aiming to open at the Rialto Square Theatre during the 2010–2011 season, but these plans have been put on indefinite hold.

 On June 12, 2013, it was announced that Yazbek would be replacing the Barenaked Ladies to write the score to the musical adaptation of National Lampoon's Animal House, with a book by Michael Mitnick.